stisa/jupyternim/README.md

 ```
 Consider sending a pr for the display module if you end up having to do this.

-TODO:
+TODO
 ----
-- Finish implementing messaging ( completion, introspection, history, display... )
+- [ ] Finish implementing messaging ( completion, introspection, history, update_display_data... )
-- Connect to nimsuggest via socket, parse its output for introspection requests
+- [ ] Connect to nimsuggest via socket, parse its output for introspection requests
-- Documentation lookup magic?
+- [ ] Documentation lookup magic?
   - eg. put docs in a subfolder, then `#>doc sequtils` opens a browser to the correct `.html` page ( possibly local )
-- improve hotcodereloading (probably needs work on the compiler side)
+- [ ] improve hotcodereloading (probably needs work on the compiler side)
-- convince jupyter notebook maintainers to provide cellId, so I can stop patching the javascript
+- [ ] convince jupyter notebook maintainers to provide cellId, so I can stop patching the javascript
-- find a better way to fake a repl than re running prior code and discarding output
+- [ ] find a better way to fake a repl than re running prior code and discarding output (we have HCR!
+Buggy though)
-- this readme should be a notebook?
+- [ ] use `JNsession` as name for temp files (allows multiple open kernels)
-- use `JNsession` as name for temp files
+- [ ] a better way to handle `display_data` than string delimiters

 General structure
 -----------------